apache/pekko-http/THREAT_MODEL.md

 **Q2 — The CORS defaults.** `allowed-origins = "*"` with `allow-credentials = yes` echoes the caller's `Origin` with credentials allowed. *Proposed:* deliberate, on the grounds that `cors()` is opt-in and an application enabling it is expected to configure it — so a report against the default is `VALID-HARDENING` at most, and the §10.3 guidance covers it.
 Confirm — or should the shipped default change?

-**Q3 — File-serving directives.** `getFromFile` / `getFromDirectory` / `getFromResourceDirectory`. *Proposed:* these perform their own containment, so a genuine traversal escaping the configured root would be `VALID`; passing an unvalidated request path in is a §11 misuse.
-Is containment actually claimed, and at which directive?
+**Q3 — File-serving directives.** *Resolved from code — confirm the disposition only.* `safeDirectoryChildPath` contains traversal by two stated measures: a path segment must not be `..` and must not contain `/` or `\\`; and the resolved file's `File.getCanonicalPath` must be prefixed by the base path's.
+So containment **is** claimed, and a genuine escape from the configured root is `VALID`; passing an unvalidated path in is a §11 misuse.
+One residual the code comment itself flags: containment rests on `getCanonicalPath`, whose symlink resolution is platform-dependent — *is a symlink out of the served root a `VALID` finding, or an operator responsibility?* *(documented — `FileAndResourceDirectives.scala:229-274`)*

 **Q4 — `X-Forwarded-For` and client identity.** *Proposed:* Pekko HTTP neither parses nor trusts forwarding headers; `remote-address-attribute` is strictly the socket peer, and deriving client IP is entirely the application's job — so "forwarding header is spoofable" is `BY-DESIGN: property-disclaimed`.
 Confirm?

-**Q5 — Constant-time credential comparison.** Do `authenticateBasic` / `authenticateOAuth2` compare anything themselves, or is comparison entirely the application-supplied verifier's? *Proposed:* entirely the application's, so a timing-attack report against the directives is out of model and belongs in §10.4 as a downstream responsibility.
-Confirm?
+**Q5 — Constant-time credential comparison.** *Resolved from code — this document's earlier draft had it backwards.* `Credentials.Provided.verify` does compare, via `secure_==` (`EnhancedByteArray.scala:37`), which is constant-time; the library therefore **does** provide the guarantee, recorded as §8 P8.
+It is conditional on the verifier calling `verify` — `provideVerify` hands the raw secret to application code and waives it. *Proposed:* a timing finding against `verify` is `VALID`; one against an application's own `provideVerify` comparator is `BY-DESIGN: property-disclaimed`.
+Confirm the split?

 **Q6 — Module in/out split (§2 table).** *Proposed:* the split shown.
 Specifically: should `http-caching` be in model (cache-key confusion is a real class), and is `http-scalafix` correctly out?